Thurston norms, $L^2$-norms, geodesic laminations, and Lipschitz maps: Preliminaries

-\begin{lem} Let $\T$ be a Margulis tube with radius $R$ whose core geodesic $\gamma$ has length $\lambda$ and boundary has intrinsic diameter $d$.
+If $S$ is incompressible and $\gamma_i$ are homotopically trivial, either $\gamma_1$ or $\gamma_2$ must bound a disk $D \subset S$, say, $ D \cap A = \gamma_2$.
+Then $S_2 \coloneqq D \cup A$ is a minimal surface whose boundary is $\gamma_1$.
+By the same convexity argument, the intersection $S_2 \cap \partial \T$ consists of only $\gamma_1$ and cannot contain $\gamma_2$.
+Thus the annulus $A=S \cap \T$ is incompressible and by [\citenum{mbIntroGeometricTopology}, Proposition 9.3.16] $\partial$-parallel. \end{proof} Since an incompressible annulus intersects every essential disk in $\T$, we have the following duality for embedded least area surfaces. \begin{lem} Topologically, two cases exist for the intersection of an embedded least area surface $S$ and a Margulis tube $\T$.
+It consists of either \begin{enumerate} \item essential disks, or \item incompressible annuli, \end{enumerate} with probably some boundary-parallel disks. \end{lem} Huang and Wang in [\citenum{hwCSC}, Section 3.2] show that a minimal incompressible annulus is lifted to a minimal hyperbolic helicoid in $\hy$.

+Now we show that regardless of the area of the surface $S \subset M$, a boundary-parallel disk component of $S \cap \T$ stays uniformly close to the boundary of $\T$.
+The essential condition is that the boundary of the Margulis tubes have uniformly bounded diameters. \begin{lem} Let $\T$ be a Margulis tube with radius $R$.
 Suppose the intersection of a least area $S$ and $\T$ contains a component which is a boundary-parallel disk $B$.
-Then there exists a uniform constant $\br(d)$, called the \textbf{depth}, such that $B$ is disjoint from the $(R-\br)$-neighborhood of $\gamma$:
+Then there exists a uniform constant $\br(V)$, called the \textbf{depth}, such that $B$ is contained in the $\br$-neighborhood of $\partial\T$: